-Please note that in line with current directives, self-testing at home remains prohibited.
-Rapid antigen testing must be performed in conjunction with a health practitioner who can conduct or oversee the performance of the testing and provide immediate clinical advice if required.
-See "Supervision of Testing and Workforce" section of this Framework for more information.

-Supply for rapid antigen tests and supervision directives are also set out on the TGA website.
+For kits that have been sold on the basis of requiring health practitioner supervision, rapid antigen testing must be performed in conjunction with a health practitioner who can conduct or oversee the performance of the testing and provide immediate clinical advice if required.
+Supply for these types of rapid antigen tests and supervision directives are also set out on the TGA website.